MicrosoftDocs/customer-insights/ci-docs/journeys/feedback-loop.md

 Recipients who report your email as spam are immediately unsubscribed from your list, meaning you'll no longer be able to send emails to that individual.
 Their email address is also added to your suppression list, which is a list of contacts who have bounced, or complained about your emails.

-Unsubscribing and suppressing complainants is a best practice that helps you to maintain a clean permission-based list, which is essential for email deliverability.
-It also prevents you from sending emails to people who don't want to receive them, which can reduce your complaint rate and improve your sender reputation.
+Unsubscribing and suppressing complainants is a best practice that helps you to maintain a clean permission-based list.
+This is essential for email deliverability.
+It also prevents you from sending emails to people who don't want to receive them.
+This reduces your complaint rate and improves your sender reputation.

 ## Tips for preventing complaints

 The best ways to avoid your emails being marked as spam are:

-* Only send emails to subscribers who have given you explicit permission and make it easy for them to opt out anytime.
+* Only send emails to subscribers who have given you explicit permission.
+* Make it easy for subscribers to opt out anytime.
-* Never use subscriber lists that you have bought, rented, or borrowed, as they aren't permission-based and may contain spam traps.
+* Never use subscriber lists that you have bought, rented, or borrowed.
+These lists aren't permission-based and may contain spam traps.
 Spam traps are email addresses that ISPs and anti-spam organizations use to catch and blacklist spammers.
-* Use a confirmed opt-in list to prevent fake signups, bots, and typos from sending your emails to the wrong people.
+* Use a confirmed opt-in list to prevent fake signups, bots, and typos from sending your emails to the wrong recipients.
 A confirmed opt-in list requires subscribers to verify their email address by clicking a link in a confirmation email before they join your list.
 * Make sure your "From" details show the business name behind the email.
 Use a consistent and recognizable name and email address that aligns with your brand and website.
 * Keep your content relevant by using personalization and dynamic content.
-Customize your emails based on your subscribers' preferences, interests, and behavior, and provide them with useful and engaging information.
+Customize your emails based on your subscribers' preferences, interests, and behavior.
+Provide your subscribers with useful and engaging information.
-* Tell subscribers how often you'll send them emails.
+* Tell your subscribers how often you'll send them emails.
 Set clear expectations about the email frequency and content and stick to them.
 * Don't send too many emails to your subscribers.
-Sending too many emails can irritate your subscribers and make them lose interest in your content.
+Sending too many emails can irritate subscribers and make them lose interest in your content.
 Track your open, click, and unsubscribe rates to find the best email frequency for your audience.
-Additionally, sending low number of emails on irregular cadence can make your subscribers forget who you are and why they subscribed to your list.
-Maintain regular and consistent communication with your subscribers to keep them engaged and loyal.
+Additionally, sending low number of emails on irregular cadence can make your subscribers forget you and why they subscribed to your list.
+Maintain regular and consistent communication with your subscribers to keep them engaged.

 > [!NOTE]
 > Not all ISPs are offering feedback loop, Microsoft Dynamics Customer Insights Journeys will receive and process spam complaints only from the ISP’s offering such feature.
-> Gmail does not offer a traditional feedback loops, they only show reputation data on their Google postmaster dashboard.
+> Gmail does not offer traditional feedback loops.
+Gmail only shows reputation data on their Google postmaster dashboard.

 Supported complaint feedback loops (FBLs) listed below: